jrladd/jrladd.github.io/networks/1661-1670/index.md

 - Double-click or scroll (gently) to zoom
 - Red = persons
 - Blue = texts
-- To search, type any search term and hit enter
+- To search, type any search term, select an option from the list, and hit the button
-- To clear a previous search, empty the search box and hit enter
 - When in doubt, refresh the page

 <div class="ui-widget">